 What is a Transfer-on-Death Deed?

-A transfer-on-death deed is a deed that serves as a substitute for a will.
+A transfer-on-death deed form (also called a TOD deed form) is a deed that serves as a substitute for a will.
 Like a will, a transfer-on-death deed allows property owners to designate one or more people or organizations to inherit property on the property owner’s death.
 But unlike a will, a transfer by transfer-on-death deed is a nonprobate transfer.
 No probate proceeding is needed to transfer the property to the new owners after the original owner dies.

-A quitclaim deed requires special language to ensure that the deed qualifies as a transfer-on-death deed.
+A TOD deed form requires special language to ensure that the deed qualifies as a transfer-on-death deed.
 This language is automatically included by our Deed Generator.

 States that Recognize Transfer-on-Death Deeds